 Unacceptable Job Postings

-The Career Center will NOT approve the following types of postings:
+The Center for Career and Academic Planning will NOT approve the following types of postings:

 - Jobs which limit applications based on race, gender, sexual orientation, national origin, personal appearance, age, physical or mental disability, political affiliations, or other discriminatory policies.